lum1ta/lum1ta.github.io/index.md

 # Luma Guimarães

-Welcome to my personal website :)
+I am a undergraduante computer science student and my research interest are non-linear optimization and information retrieval :)